dingherself/femphilaz/2025-call-for-papers.md

 For accessibility reasons, we ask all in-person attendees to wear N94/N95 or similar masks, which will be available at no cost from the registration table.

-Speakers and commentators will be requested to upload, by at least the night before the start of the conference, presentation materials to a confidential Box folder circulated to all conference participants.
+Speakers and commentators will be requested to upload, by at least the night before the start of the conference, presentation materials to a confidential shared folder circulated to all conference participants.

 The conference venue itself is accessible by wheelchair and is housed in a building with a nursing room (incl. a refrigerator) and a gender-neutral/accessible bathroom.
 We will make a quiet room available throughout the conference as well.